scarf-sh/docs/docs/package-analytics.md

 **Scarf does not store any personally identifying information from SDK telemetry data.** Scarf only collects information that is helpful for:

 - Package maintainence
-- Identifying which companies are using a particular package, in order to set up support agreements between developers and companies.
+- Identifying which companies are using a particular package, in order to enable support agreements between developers and commercial entities.

 Specifically, scarf-js sends:

-- The operating system you are using
+- The operating system you are using.
 - Your IP address will be used to look up any available company information. _Scarf does not store the actual IP address_
 - Limited dependency tree information.
 Scarf sends the name and version of the package(s) that directly depend on scarf-js.
 Additionally, scarf-js will send SHA256-hashed name and version for the following packages in the dependency tree:
   - Packages that depend on a package that depends on scarf-js.
   - The root package of the dependency tree.
-This allows Scarf to provide maintainers information about which public packages are using their own, without exposing identifying details of non-public packages.
+This allows Scarf to provide maintainers with information about which public packages are using theirs, without exposing identifying details of non-public packages.

 ## More languages coming soon

-We're working to build out sibling libraries for various languages.
+We're working to build out sibling libraries for various languages beyond JavaScript.
 If you're interested in using Scarf in a language we haven't released yet, let us know!